Educational Leadership, Policy, and Human Development, doctoral degree options

 Counseling and Counselor Education

 The Ph.D. in Educational Leadership, Policy and Human Development with a focus on counseling and counselor education is designed to prepare dedicated, knowledgeable, skillful, ethically responsible, and socially and culturally aware professionals for the 21st century.
 We seek talented and engaged students, with diverse counseling and counseling-related professional experiences, who are committed to teaching, research, scholarship, technology, leadership, collaboration, advocacy, multiculturalism and social justice in counseling and counselor education.
 Our graduates will become scholars, administrators and leaders who will design, implement and evaluate innovative counseling and educational projects or services focused on the empowerment of marginalized populations and the promotion of equity and fairness worldwide.

 Educational Evaluation and Policy Analysis

-The Educational Evaluation and Policy Analysis program area is multidisciplinary, deliberately drawing on a wide range of theoretical traditions and methodologies to address critical issues in education, such as school choice, high poverty schools, and access to higher education.
-Graduates who complete our program often take leadership and research positions in a wide range of private and public educational agencies or become college and university faculty.
+The Educational Evaluation and Policy Analysis (EEPA) program area is a multidisciplinary program whereby students and faculty examine educational problems from different traditions, including economics, political science, sociology, history and organizational studies.
+Faculty are experts in school choice, school desegregation, ethics and equity, implementation of reforms, principal and teacher effectiveness, leadership in high need schools and the politics of education.
+Students who apply to this program seek to evaluate and improve educational policy and have a passion for research.
+Graduates who complete our program often take leadership and research/analysts positions in a wide range of private and public educational agencies or become college and university faculty.

-NC State’s Higher Education program provides exceptional opportunities for students interested in higher education administration to explore a core body of knowledge, gain real-world professional experience, and pursue advanced study.
-Program content is informed by relevant theory, scholarly research and best practice in the fields of higher education and student affairs.
+NC State’s Ph.D. in Educational Leadership, Policy, and Human Development higher education program area of study provides exceptional opportunities for students interested in higher education administration to explore a core body of knowledge, gain real-world professional experience, and pursue advanced study.
+Program area content is informed by relevant theory, scholarly research and best practice in the fields of higher education and student affairs.
 In addition, the program links theoretical foundations of higher education leadership and administration to practical application of skills.